KnowThePepper

 Malagueta

 The malagueta is Brazil's most iconic chili, burning at 60,000-100,000 SHU with a bright, citrusy snap that hits fast and fades clean.
-A C. frutescens species pepper, it sits firmly in the extra-hot category and anchors everything from street-food sauces to traditional cachaça infusions.
+A Capsicum frutescens as a species species pepper, it sits firmly in the extra-hot heat tier and anchors everything from street-food sauces to traditional cachaça infusions.
 Compact plants and prolific fruiting make it a rewarding garden pepper.

 - Species: C. frutescens